October 25, 2014

 Danny Mann – Bud (season 3)

 Actor, comedian and singer Dan Aykroyd had one passion he had yet to bring to the screen: the paranormal.
-Inspired by an article on quantum physics and parapsychology, Aykroyd was determined to correct that.
+Inspired by an article on quantum physics and parapsychology, as well as his own family history with the subject via his father and great-grandfather, Aykroyd was determined to correct that.
 Wild with imagination, Aykroyd conceived of an epic that followed a group of ghost exterminators with SWAT-like gear across time, space and other dimensions to battle giant ghosts and demons.
 It was meant to serve as another starring vehicle for him and his friend, fellow Saturday Night Live alum and bandmate John Belushi, to complement their 1980 hit, The Blues Brothers.

 Movie storyboards depicting the original uniform concepts.

-Presenting the script to director Ivan Reitman, Reitman realized that Aykroyd’s vision, in 1980s money, would cost several hundred million dollars to create (remember, kids, this was before CGI).
+Presenting the script to director Ivan Reitman, Reitman realized that Aykroyd’s vision, in 1980s money, would cost several hundred million dollars to create (remember, kids, this was before CGI and big budget blockbusters were in vogue).
+Also, the script was just non-stop action with very little in the way of character or story.
 At Reitman’s suggestion, Aykroyd paired up with Harold Ramis, with whom Reitman had worked with before, to help ground the script in reality and tone down the more elaborate sequences in order to secure a more realistic budget.

 The result was a movie about three washed-up scientists who discovered how they could capture and hold a supernatural entity indefinitely.
 Losing their jobs at a prominent university led them to turn this knowledge into a business and become the Ghostbusters.
 Aykroyd and Ramis would play scientists Dr. Ray Stantz and Dr. Egon Spengler, respectively.
-Following Belushi’s death in 1982, the role intended for him was reconceived and fellow SNL alum and Reitman collaborator Bill Murray was cast as Dr. Peter Venkman.
+Following Belushi’s death in 1982, the role intended for him was reconceived and fellow SNL alum and Reitman collaborator Bill Murray was cast as Dr. Peter Venkman (incidentally, his casting added weight to the project and helped the dubious studio get behind it).
 Ernie Hudson was brought in as the everyman Winston Zeddemore, to whom the more technical elements could be explained for the audience’s benefit.
 Rounding out the crew was Annie Potts as Janine Melnitz, the no-nonsense secretary with a crush on Egon.
 Serving as the innocent victims the Ghostbusters must rescue from the threat of model Slavitza Jovan’s Gozer the Gozerian were Sigourney Weaver as cellist Dana Barrett and Rick Moranis as accountant and Dana’s stalker-ish neighbor, Louis Tully.
-Released by Columbia Pictures, the film opened on June 8th, 1984 to critical and commercial success, becoming the second highest grossing film of the year behind Beverly Hills Cop
+Released by Columbia Pictures, the film opened on June 8th, 1984 to critical and commercial success; becoming the second highest grossing film of the year behind Beverly Hills Cop

 Ghostbusters vs. GhostBusters.
 Which do you like best?